DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: DA4Event

 \subsection{MV-DA4Event: a Multi-View Approach}

 A common approach to deal with event data is to aggregate the event stream $\mathcal{E} = \{e_i = (x_i, y_i, t_i, p_i)\}_{i=1}^{N}$ describing the spatial-temporal content of the scene over a temporal period $T$, into a frame-based representation $\mathcal{R_{\mathcal{E}}} \in \mathbb{R}^{H \times W \times F}$, thus making events easily processable by off-the-shelf convolutional neural networks (CNNs).
 While standard RGB images encode spatial (static) information only ($R, G, B$ channels), these frame-based representations also carry temporal information, often producing a variable number of temporal channels as the event sequence is commonly split into several intervals (or bins) to retain temporal resolution, as in a video sequence.
 For instance, in saccadic motion, commonly used to gather event data from still planar images~\cite{DBLP:journals/corr/OrchardJCT15}, these channels correspond to the camera response to different move directions.
-As a consequence, each temporal channel represents a different \textit{view} of the recorded object, highlighting different aspects (features) of the same.
+As a consequence, each temporal channel represents a different observation of the recorded object, highlighting different aspects (features) of the same.

-If we have a $k$-channels representation, where $k \neq 3$, the standard approach to transfer a pre-trained RGB network to process events is to substitute the first convolutional block with a new one, and training it from scratch.
+A common practice in computer vision, as well as in the event-based field, is to initialize CNNs with weights pre-trained on ImageNet.
+However, when using a $k$-channels representation, where $k \neq 3$, the standard approach is to substitute the first convolutional block with a new one, and training it from scratch.
 This could not only limit the exploitation of the pre-trained model, but also be damaging in a cross-domain scenario.
 In fact, we know from the literature that the first layers of the network are usually the most affected by the domain shift~\cite{yosinski2014transferable}, thus, training them from scratch may lead the network to specialize on the source domain, poorly generalizing on the target one.
 Instead, when transferring pre-trained layers, the network can take advantage of robust low-level features.